golemfactory/golem-js/README.md

 ## Golem application development

-For a detailed introduction to using Golem and yajsapi to run your tasks on Golem and a guide to Golem Network application development in general, [please consult our handbook](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development).
+For a detailed introduction to using Golem and yajsapi to run your tasks on Golem [please consult our quickstart section](https://docs.golem.network/creators/javascript/quickstart/).

 ### Installation